Bahrain delays verdict in protest leaders' retrial

 The 20 men - including seven being tried in absentia - are believed to be among hundreds who an international rights commission assessed in November had been tortured during a period of martial law imposed to help quell the uprising.

-Bahrain’s Sunni Muslim ruling family has faced calls from the United States for the release of all those jailed over their political views to defuse destabilising tensions and foster reconciliation and democratic reforms.
+Bahrain’s Sunni Muslim ruling family has faced calls from the United States for the release of all those jailed over their political views to defuse destabilizing tensions and foster reconciliation and democratic reforms.

 Riot police continued to clash almost daily with protesters in Shi‘ite villages, while the interior ministry has banned requests for legal opposition rallies since June.